-Students are required to sign up for direct deposit in order for the Cashier’s Office to most quickly deliver any credit balances directly to their bank accounts.
+Students are required to sign up for electronic refund in order for the Cashier’s Office to most quickly deliver any credit balances directly to their bank accounts.
 This can be a US checking account of your choice.
+If you do not have a US checking account, please email us at firstname.lastname@example.org for additional options.

 Checking Account Options Available From Wells Fargo